LOBOS-Informatik-AG/pestalozzi-app-api/availability/availability.md

 ## Post article (stock) availability

-This endpoint allows you to get the stock information for list of articles
+This endpoint allows you to get the stock information for a list of articles

 **URL** : `/stock-availability/`